yesoreyeram/uql/README.md

 # UQL - Unstructured Query Language

-Unstructured query language (UQL) - It is a query language to query the unstructured or array like objects in javascript.
-It is like azure kusto query language (KQL) but for in memory data.
+Unstructured query language (UQL) - It is a query language to query the JSON like data in Javascript.
+It is like azure Kusto query language (KQL) but for in memory data.

 ## Installation